aldefouw/redcap_cypress/README.md

 ### Population of REDCap Seed Data
 To create non-deterministic tests, we want to reset the database state to a known state before the test suite is run.

-Before the test suite is run, a file located at `/test_db/structure.sql` is run via the `db.sh` shell script.
-The file creates the REDCap structure.
+Before the test suite is run, the appropriate REDCap version is installed.
+To achieve this, the framework needs to know about where your REDCap source code is located.

-Based upon the version specified in the cypress.env.json file, a version-specific REDCap seed (e.g. `/test_db/versions/7.4.4.sql` is used to establish the initial configuration run.
+You will need the following environment variables configured in your cypress.env.json file:

+- `"redcap_source_path": "../path/to/redcap/source/here"`:
+Contains the relative or absolute path to your REDCap source folder root (files from Vanderbilt).
+Must contain the version specific files for the version you wish to tests against.

+- `"redcap_version": "9.1.3"`: Contains the string version of REDCap you want to test against.

-*The seeds file in this template repository includes a both an **admin user** and a **standard user.***  Which user you use to login to REDCap is dependent upon what kind of feature you are intending to test.
+*The seeds file in this template repository also include a both an **admin user** and a **standard user.***

+Which user you use to login to REDCap is dependent upon what kind of feature you are intending to test.

 ### Adding A Custom Seed